 Some students are identified as requiring targeted behavioural support.
-In most cases, the problem behaviours of these students may not be immediately regarded as severe, but the frequency of their behaviours may put these students' learning and social success at risk if not addressed promptly.
+In most cases, the problem behaviours of these students may not be immediately regarded

-Students placed on Behaviour Monitoring have increased daily opportunities to receive positive contact with Academic Staff, Head of House or the Assistant Heads of Senior School or Assistant Heads of Junior School (Wellbeing) and increased opportunities to receive positive reinforcement.
+Students placed on Behaviour Monitoring have increased daily opportunities to receive positive contact with Academic Staff, Head of House or the Assistant Heads of Secondary School (Wellbeing) or Assistant Heads of Junior School (Wellbeing) and increased opportunities to receive positive reinforcement.
 Where required, adjustments are made to the monitoring process through academic support, mentoring or social skills training.

-Behaviour Monitoring is coordinated by the Head of House in conjunction with the Assistant Heads of Senior School or the Assistant Heads of Junior School (Wellbeing).
+Behaviour Monitoring is coordinated by the Head of House in conjunction with the Assistant Heads of Secondary School (Wellbeing) or the Assistant Heads of Junior School (Wellbeing).
 Active support is expected from all teachers and the student's parents/carers.
 All College staff members are provided with continuous professional development consisting of an overview of the program, the referral and response process along with the reporting responsibilities of staff and the students being supported.